C2 German Language Course: Face-to-face or online

-You are now at a C2 German Course Level!
+You have levelled up to a C2 German Course Level!
 This means that you have completed all beginner and intermediate courses, and half of the advanced course.
+Congrats on the big achievements, but your journey isn’t over yet.

 Your level of German language is now at a stage where you can attend meetings, for example an ‘Anmeldung’ application, in German, and go about your daily life using your new second language.

-If you have spent some time in Germany and experienced the language and culture as a local, you can then move on to a C2 German Course and learn the following grammar topics:
+If you have spent some time in Germany and experienced the language and culture as a local, you can then move on to a C2 German Course face-to-face or online and learn the following grammar topics:

 - Using the passive tense